Archaeology of Israel: Roman period

-In March 2021, archaeologists announced the discovery of two 1,800-year-old sarcophagi, ancient stone coffins dating to the Roman period at the Ramat Gan Safari Park in Tel Aviv.
-Researchers assumed that the sarcophagi belonged to high status people buried near Safari Park.
+In March 2021, archaeologists announced the discovery at the Ramat Gan Safari Park in Tel Aviv of two 1,800-year-old sarcophagi, ancient stone coffins dating to the Roman period.
+Researchers assumed that the sarcophagi belonged to high-status people buried near Safari Park.
 The 6.5-foot-long coffins were crafted with limestone mined and designed with Greco-Roman symbolic discs and flower garlands.

-In May 2021, archaeologists from the Israel Antiquities Authority led by Dr. Rachel Bar Nathan have announced the discovery of remains of a 2,000-year-old Roman basilica complex- dates to the reign of Herod the Great in the Ashkelon National Park.
-The building was contained 3 sections -a central hall and two side parts.
-According to the excavators, big marble columns and capitals surrounded the main hall imported from Asia Minor in merchant ship.
+In May 2021, archaeologists from the Israel Antiquities Authority led by Dr. Rachel Bar Nathan announced the discovery in the Ashkelon National Park of the remains of a 2,000-year-old Roman basilica complex dated to the reign of Herod the Great.
+The building had 3 sections, a central hall and two side parts.
+According to the excavators, big marble columns and capitals surrounded the main hall imported from Asia Minor in merchant ships.
 Remains of column capitals with plant motifs, some bearing an eagle were the symbol of the Roman Empire.

 In August 2021, marine archeologists headed by Yaakov Sharvit from the Israel Antiquities Authority announced the discovery of 1,700-year-old coins weighing a total of 6 kg., dated back to the 4th century AD in Atlit.
-According to Sharvit, coins demonstrated that they were assembled together and agglutinated because of oxidation of the metals.
+According to Sharvit, coins demonstrated that they were assembled and agglutinated because of oxidation of the metals.

 In July 2022, marine archaeologists from the Israel Antiquities Authority (IAA) discovered a 1,850-year-old bronze Roman-era coin off the coast of Haifa.
-The coin belonging to the reign of Emperor Antoninus Pius, depicted the Roman Moon goddess Luna (Greek Selene) and below her an astrological sign of cancer.
+The coin, belonging to the reign of Emperor Antoninus Pius, depicted the Roman Moon goddess Luna (Greek Selene) and below her an astrological sign of cancer.

+In 2025, archaeologists from the Israel Antiquities Authority (IAA) and the Caesarea Development Corporation discovered a Roman‑period marble sarcophagus in Caesarea dating to approximately 1,700 years ago.
+The sarcophagus is depicting a drinking contest between the gods Dionysus and Hercules.
+In the relief, Hercules is depicted reclining and visibly intoxicated, while Dionysus appears triumphant, accompanied by Maenads, satyrs, and panthers.

+In August, 2025, archaeologists revealed the discovery of a rare four-line Aramaic inscription, dated to approximately 1,900 years ago, in a cave near the Ein Gedi National Park overlooking the Dead Sea.
+The inscription, carved in square Hebrew script and beginning with the phrase "Abba of Naburya has perished," was found on the lower part of a stalactite that also bears a First Temple–period Hebrew inscription.
+Alongside the inscription were four remarkably well-preserved Roman swords, including three still housed in wooden scabbards, and a coin from the Bar Kokhba Revolt suggesting the cave may have served as a refuge or weapons cache during that Jewish uprising.